General Information

 Requirements

 • Acceptance letter from one of the supervisors of the announced PhD topics.
+You can find a template for this letter in the Downloads menu.

 • Proof of initiated scientific activities (publication, conference attendance, undergraduate research project, ...etc.).